Septic System Replacement

 Why Choose Our Septic System Replacement

-Septiclear Inc has replaced hundreds of failing and deteriorated septic systems across residential and commercial properties.
-Our team holds active contractor licenses, designer certifications, and operator credentials required by state and local regulators.
-We don’t subcontract the critical work — our own licensed technicians handle excavation, tank installation, perforated pipe placement, and final grading.
+Septiclear Inc has replaced hundreds of failing and deteriorated septic systems across residential and commercial properties throughout Oregon.
+Our professionalism is reflected in the active contractor licenses, designer certifications, and operator credentials our team holds.
+We don’t subcontract the critical work – our own licensed technicians handle excavation, tank installation, perforated pipe placement, and final grading.

 We pull every permit.
 We schedule every inspection.
-We coordinate directly with your county health department so you don’t have to chase paperwork or wait on approvals.
+We coordinate directly with your county health department so you don’t have to chase paperwork, manage permit issues, or wait on approvals.

 Septiclear Inc backs completed septic system replacements with a workmanship guarantee.
 If something we installed fails due to our work, we fix it.
+We also offer emergency response for urgent septic failures, because homeowners and business owners can’t afford to wait when a system goes down.
 That’s our commitment to every customer.

 Signs You Need Septic System Replacement

 Sewage backing up into the home: When drains gurgle, toilets back up, or raw effluent surfaces in your yard near the drain field, your system may be beyond repair.
-A collapsed tank, failed baffle, or fully saturated leach field can cause sewage to reverse course through your inlet pipe and into the structure.
+A collapsed tank, failed baffle, or fully saturated leach field can cause sewer to reverse course through your main sewer line and back into your home, creating a serious health hazard and potential structural damage.

 Persistent wet spots or odors over the drain field: A soggy, foul-smelling absorption field signals that the soil can no longer accept effluent.
 Biomat buildup, compacted soil, or an overloaded system can permanently reduce percolation rates.
-Jetting and pumping won’t restore a drain field that’s biologically or hydraulically failed.
+These conditions are not safe to ignore – surface runoff from a failed field poses real health and environmental risks.
+Drain cleaning, jetting, and pumping alone won’t restore a drain field that’s biologically or hydraulically failed.

 Cracked or corroded septic tank: Concrete tanks crack over time.
 Steel tanks corrode and collapse.
-A structurally compromised tank can’t contain sludge or scum properly, allowing solids to migrate into the drain field and clog perforated pipes.
-Camera inspection and probing often reveal damage that isn’t visible from the surface.
+A structurally compromised tank develops leaks and can’t contain sludge or scum properly, allowing solids to migrate into the drain field and clog perforated pipes.
+Leak detection through camera inspection and probing often reveals damage that isn’t visible from the surface.

 System age exceeding 25 to 30 years: Conventional septic systems have a finite service life.
 Older systems often lack outlet filters, proper baffles, and adequate tank capacity for current household loads.
-An aging system that’s been pumped repeatedly but still malfunctions is a strong candidate for full replacement.
+Continuing to patch aging components becomes costly over time.
+An aging system that’s been pumped repeatedly but still malfunctions is a strong candidate for full repair replacement rather than ongoing service calls.

 Failed perc test or soil evaluation: If your property’s soil no longer percolates at an acceptable rate, your existing drain field can’t function.
-Saturated, compacted, or clay-heavy soils may require an engineered alternative system — a mound system, drip system, or sand filter — rather than a conventional replacement.
+High water tables, saturated, compacted, or clay-heavy soils may require an engineered alternative system – a mound system, drip system, or sand filter – rather than a conventional replacement.

 Our Septic System Replacement Process

 Step 1 — Site Assessment and Soil Testing We probe and evaluate your existing system, conduct a perc test, and map soil profiles, setbacks, and property lines.
+We also identify the location of your main sewer line and any water line infrastructure that may affect system placement.
 This determines what type of replacement system your site can support.

-Step 2 — System Design and Permitting Our certified designer produces a site plan and system design that meets state code and local ordinance requirements.
+Step 2 — System Design and Permitting Our certified designer produces a site plan and system design that meets state code and local ordinance requirements, including required setbacks from sewer lines, water lines, and property boundaries.
 We submit the permit application to your health department and manage the approval process.

 Step 3 — Excavation and Removal Our crew excavates the failed system using a backhoe or excavator.
 We pump and remove the old septic tank, disconnect the force main or gravity-fed inlet, and properly dispose of all waste materials.

-Step 4 — New System Installation We install your new septic tank, distribution box, perforated pipe laterals, and drain field or alternative system components.
+Step 4 — New System Installation Installing to manufacturer specifications and state code, we place your new septic tank, distribution box, perforated pipe laterals, and drain field or alternative system components.
 We set the inlet and outlet baffles, install the outlet filter, and connect the dosing pump or float switch if required.

 Brands We Use